How would I use coaching?

 1) Enhanced role

-At Western, we’ve trained pastors, student ministers, volunteer coordinators, missionaries, and para-church professionals.
+At Western Seminary, we’ve trained pastors, student ministers, volunteer coordinators, missionaries, and para-church professionals.
 We’ve also trained managers and leaders in practically every field, including technology, apparel, finance, and healthcare industries.

 Whether you serve in a ministry or marketplace role, coaching can help you fulfill your role more effectively.
 Western Coaching enables you to bring out the best in those around you by equipping you to ask more questions and turning down the volume on trying to tell people what to do.
 After all, people don’t do what you tell them to do — they do what they tell themselves to do.
 You will be more valuable in your current role when you are able to help people tell themselves what to do.